-Column G represents the window of time between removing the PP-R from the fusion iron and inserting the pipe completely into the fitting before it cools.
-If you exceed this time, you risk having the connection cool off, which could cause an incomplete insertion.
+The window of time between removing the PP-R from the fusion iron and inserting the pipe completely into the fitting before it cools.
+If you exceed this time, you risk having the connection cool off, which could cause an incomplete fusion.
 If you cannot fully insert the pipe into the fitting within this time limit, get another installer or a fusion machine to help you.